AhsanShafiqShawon/guide/auth.md

 ## Layer 1, Topic 1 — How Passwords Should Be Stored

 ### The Wrong Way First
+Let's say a user registers with the password sunshine99.
+The naive approach:

 ```
 store in DB:  password = "sunshine99"
 ```

 This is **plaintext storage**.
-If your database is ever leaked, every single user's password is immediately exposed.
+If your database is ever leaked — and breaches happen to big companies constantly — every single user's password is immediately exposed.
+Since people reuse passwords, that also compromises their Gmail, bank, and everything.

 ### Attempt 2 — Encryption
+*"What if we encrypt it?"*

 ```
 store in DB:  password = encrypt("sunshine99", secretKey)